physycom/datalogger/README.md

 </a>

 ## Purpose
+This document describes a tool used during tests performed at the Laboratory of Physics of the City on black boxes.
-This tool acquires data from different brands of black boxes through the serial port, using a wrapper around boost::asio, and dumps them into raw files on disk.
+It acquires data from different brands of devices through the serial port, using a wrapper around boost::asio, and dumps them into raw files on disk.
 It can also plot data in realtime using an FLTK widget.
+The biggest selling point is being able to deploy data analysis on all devices in a single passage, since data is internally represented in a single unified format.

 ## Installation
 **make** and a **C++11** compatible compiler are required.
 Clone the repo and type ``make``, it should be enough in most cases!